Non-orientable branched coverings, $b$-Hurwitz numbers, and positivity for multiparametric Jack expansions: Introduction

 where $J^{(\alpha)}_\la$ is the Jack symmetric function of parameter $\alpha = 1+b$, for formal or complex $b$, and where $j_\la^{(\alpha)}$ is a natural $b$-deformation of $n!^2/{f_\lambda^2}$, see~\cref{sec:Jack}.

 Jack functions are obtained as a one-parameter limit of Macdonald polynomials that interpolates between Schur and zonal polynomials, respectively for $b=0,1$~\cite{Jack1970/1971,Macdonald1995}.
 In particular the function~$\tau^{(k)}_b$ is equal to~$\tau^{(k)}$ for $b=0$.
 Many classical problems in algebraic combinatorics (dealing with symmetric functions, maps, coverings, tableaux, partitions) are connected to Schur or zonal polynomials.
 Understanding how to use Jack symmetric functions to build continuous deformations between them has become an important research goal in the last decades, see~\cite{Stanley1989, HanlonStanleyStembridge1992,GouldenJackson1996, DolegaFeray2016,BorodinGorinGuionnet2017,GuionnetHuang2019}.
 It often requires to develop new methods that shed new light even on the most classical results.
-In our context, the deformation~\eqref{eq:JackIntro} was introduced by Goulden and Jackson~\cite{GouldenJackson1996} in the case $k=1$ of dessins d'enfants and is strongly related to the Matching-Jack conjecture and the $b$-conjecture of these authors, see the discussion below.
+In our context, the deformation~\eqref{eq:JackIntro} was introduced by Goulden and Jackson~\cite{GouldenJackson1996} in the case $k=1$ of dessins d'enfants and is strongly related to the Matching-Jack conjecture and the $b$-conjecture\footnote{this conjecture was originally called the \emph{Hypermap-Jack conjecture} in~\cite{GouldenJackson1996}, but later La Croix referred to it as the $b$-conjecture in~\cite{LaCroix2009} --- this name turned to be the one used in the literature afterwards} of these authors, see the discussion below.

 {\bf Non-orientable branched coverings.} Our main result gives a geometric (and combinatorial) meaning to the coefficients of $\MultiJack$ in terms of generalized branched coverings of the sphere.
 Let $\mathcal{S}$ be a compact connected surface, orientable or not, and let $\Sphere$ denote the two-dimensional sphere.
 Let $\widetilde{\mathcal{S}}$ be the orientation-double-cover of $\mathcal{S}$.
 A \emph{generalized branched covering of $\Sphere$ by $\mathcal{S}$} is a continuous function $f: \mathcal{S} \rightarrow\Sphere_+$ from $\mathcal{S}$ to the closed upper hemisphere $\Sphere_+$, which can be lifted to a branched covering $\tilde{f}:\widetilde{\mathcal{S}} \rightarrow \Sphere$ in a certain sense.
 A precise definition, together with the definition of degree, ramification points and ramification profiles, is given in~\cref{sec:constellations}.